The Space Between Us (novel): Style and themes

 Fond of visiting the sea as a child, Umrigar presents it in The Space Between Us as a way for the people to replenish their spirit and connect with nature.

-Using an omniscient third-person narrative, The Space Between Us divides itself between the stories of its two protagonists, Sera and Bhima.
+Using an omniscient third-person narrative, The Space Between Us is divided between the stories of its two protagonists, Sera and Bhima.
 Although the novel occasionally explores their memories in flashbacks, Thrity Umrigar wrote much of the novel in the present tense and used adjectives, similes, and metaphors frequently in her descriptions.
 She also incorporated Hindi words alongside English ones in the novel: "What is this, baba?
 So-so much money," says one character, for example.
 According to The Independents Aamer Hussein, "Umrigar's preoccupations are the classic and abiding tropes of domestic middlebrow fiction: love and families, marriage, childbirth, betrayal, lack and loss."

 Among the many issues explored—"poverty engendering poverty; the power of privilege and wealth; domestic violence;... education; women's rights; AIDS"—the novel examines the class system in India.
-The protagonists experience parallel situations in their lives: abuse from men they loved, enduring "shame and disappointment", expecting the successes of their children to bring them happiness, and comforting each other through their bond.
+The protagonists undergo parallel situations in their lives: abuse from men they loved, enduring "shame and disappointment", expecting the successes of their children to bring them happiness, and comforting each other through their bond.
 Claudia Webb of the London Financial Times stated: "The one element that separates them is money."
-While the protagonists share a closer relationship than many servants and masters in India, Sera looks down upon Bhima and refuses to let her sit on a chair in her house or drink from the same glass.
+While the protagonists share a closer relationship than many masters and servants in India, Sera looks down on Bhima and refuses to let her sit on a chair in her house or drink from the same glass.
 Ligaya Mishan of The New York Times saw a parallel in Sera's "mother-in-law's superstition and her physical aversion to Bhima, whom she imagines to be covered in a 'sheen of dirtiness.'"
 Additionally, Umrigar explored the strength of friendship among the characters, which the class system and its bias threaten.
-The character Dinaz has some of the views about the master-servant relationship in common with the teenage Umrigar; Umrigar believed that children in general are able to "see through the social clutter" of the classes.
+The character Dinaz has some of the views about the master-servant relationship that Umrigar had as a teenager.
+The author has said that children in general are able to "see through the social clutter" of the classes.